-"An exceptional violinist, who has perfect technique, beautiful large tone, real musical finesse and maturity as well as noble personality," said legendary Russian violinist Igor Oistrakh of his Hungarian colleague, Antal Zalai, who is fifty years his junior, and who is regarded by his international fan base as an outstanding artist representing the apogee of classical violin playing.
+"An exceptional violinist, who has perfect technique, beautiful large tone, real musical finesse and maturity as well as noble personality," wrote legendary Russian violinist Igor Oistrakh of his colleague, Antal Zalai, who is fifty years of his junior, and who is unique among his fellow violinists with his characteristic tone, mature musical phrasing and elegant virtuosity.

 The foundation of his organically growing popularity is his constantly updated videography, in which he performs pieces of the violin repertoire requiring the utmost technical mastery and musicianship.
 The collection on his YouTube channel with several million views includes Paganini's 24 Caprices, which have proved to be a grandiose success shared by several thousand viewers, and led to a number of concert engagements.
 The audio files of the videos – together with his previous CD recordings – are available on all of the major on-line music stores.

 His most recent release is the complete Sonatas & Partitas for Solo Violin, BWV 1001-1006 by J.S.
 Bach.